Special $L$-values of certain CM weight three Hecke eigenforms: Introduction

+and are often referred to as periods of the form $f$.
+Deligne's conjecture asserts that there exist complex periods $c_f^{\pm}$ such that $\frac{L(f,m)}{(2\pi i)^mc_f^{\pm}}\in \Q(a_n)$.
+The numbers $c_f^{\pm}$ arise from the comparison between Betti and de Rham realizations of the weight $k-1$ motive attached to $f$.
+From the perspective of the Bloch–Kato conjecture, the critical values $L(f,k-1)$ encodes arithmetic information about the associated motive and Galois representation.
+When $f$ has complex multiplication (CM) by an imaginary quadratic field $K=\Q(\sqrt{d_K})$ with $d_K$ a fundamental discriminant, results of Shimura and Blasius \cite{shimuraperiod, blasius} show that one may choose canonical periods $c_f^{\pm}$ that can be written in terms of Gauss sums and the Chowla-Selberg period $\Omega_{d_K}$ \cite{ChowlaSelberg, Zagier-modularform}.
+The period $\Omega_{d_K}$ is given by

+where $w_K$ is the order of the unit group in $K$, $\chi_{K}$ is the Kronecker character associated with $K$, $h_K$ is the class number of $K$, and $\G(\cdot)$ is the gamma function.

-As a classical example, the modularity theorem associates to every elliptic curve $E/\Q$ a weight~two Hecke eigenform $f_E$ such that \( L(E/\Q, s) = L(f_E, s). \) The value $L(f_E,1)=L(E,1)$ is a rational multiple of the real period of $E$.
-In particular, when $E$ has complex multiplication (CM) by an imaginary quadratic field~$K$, its $L$-function can be described more explicitly in terms of a Hecke character $\psi_E $ of $K$, which defines a one-dimensional Galois representation of $\Gal(\overline{K}/K)$.
-The Hecke eigenform $f_E$ arises via the induction of $\psi_E$ to $\GL_2/\Q$ \cite{DeligneSerre1974}.
+As a classical example, the modularity theorem associates to every elliptic curve $E/\Q$ a weight~two Hecke eigenform $f_E$ such that \( L(E/\Q, s) = L(f_E, s). \) Moreover, the value $L(f_E,1)=L(E,1)$ is a rational multiple of the real period of $E$.
+When $E$ has CM by an imaginary quadratic field~$K$, its $L$-function can be described more explicitly in terms of a Hecke character $\psi_E $ of $K$, which defines a one-dimensional Galois representation of $\Gal(\overline{K}/K)$.
+The Hecke eigenform $f_E$ arises via the induction of this representation to $G_\Q:=\Gal(\overline{\Q}/\Q)$\cite{DeligneSerre1974}.
 This perspective naturally leads to higher-weight Hecke eigenforms obtained from powers of Hecke characters.
 More generally, one expects that $L$-functions arising from the \'etale cohomology of higher-dimensional varieties defined over $\Q$ are modular.
 In particular, certain $K3$ surfaces defined over~$\Q$ are known to be modular and correspond to weight~$3$ modular forms, see \cite{AOP, voight2025s, elkies2013modularformsk3surfaces} for example.
-Understanding the special values of the associated $L$-functions is therefore an important problem, both from the perspective of arithmetic geometry and from that of automorphic forms.